Kildonan Park: Rainbow Stage

 Rainbow Stage is Canada's longest-surviving outdoor theatre.
 The covered, open-air theatre seats 2,600 people.

 Outdoor pool and splash pad

-Kildonan Pool is a 165 x 75 ft outdoor Olympic-size pool, completed in May 1966, opened on July 20, 1966.
-After a C$3 million upgrade, a splash pad, water slide, and a beach-style shallow end were added in August 2010.
+Kildonan Pool is a 50-by-23-metre (165-by-75-foot) outdoor Olympic-size swimming pool.
+Construction was completed in May 1966, and the pool opened on July 20, 1966.

+The facility underwent a $3-million upgrade in 2010.
+A splash pad, water slide and beach-style shallow-entry area were added, and the upgraded pool reopened in August of that year.

-During the preparation for the 1967 Pan Am Games, one of scenarios for a facility for the swimming and diving events was to build two outdoor pools — one within Assiniboine Park, the other at Kildonan Park.
-Instead, at the urging of Metro Coun.
-Jack Willis, an indoor pool, Pan Am, was built instead.
+During planning for the 1967 Pan Am Games, organizers considered building two outdoor pools for swimming and diving events, one in Assiniboine Park and one in Kildonan Park.
+The proposal was later dropped.
+At the recommendation of metropolitan councillor Jack Willis, an indoor facility, Pan Am Pool, was built instead and hosted the Games’ aquatic events.

 Peguis Pavilion

 A few years after Kildonan Park opened, the first pavilion was opened in 1915 and cost C$13,000 to construct.
 It was demolished in 1964 to make way for the second pavilion.

 Designed by architectural firm Blankstein Coop Gillmor and Hanna (now Number Ten), the Peguis Pavilion (originally called the Kildonan Park Pavilion) building was built in the 1960s and officially opened in 1966 with a budget of $125,000.
 It is near Lord Selkirk Creek, which was dammed.
 The architectural firm chosen for the Pavilion project was Blankstein Coop Gilmor Hanna.

 In 2012, the pavilion underwent $2 million in renovations, including new heating and air conditioning, public washrooms on the main floor and basement, a new family washroom, a new elevator, refurbished kitchen and restaurant — Prairie's Edge Restaurant, and a new roof.
 In spring 2013, landscaping around the pavilion was completed, including pond renovations.